-We are: Co-Artistic Directors George Mann (UK) and Nir Paldi (British-Israel), General Manager, Fergus J Evans (UK/USA).
+We are: Co-Artistic Directors George Mann (UK) and Nir Paldi (British-Israel).
 Our collaborators include Deborah Pugh (UK), Amy Nostbakken (Canada), Orian Michaeli (Israel), Stefani Sourial (Austria), Seiko Nakazawa (Japan), Michael Sharman (UK/Norway), Matty Gurney (UK) and Charlotte Dubery (UK).

 George Mann – Co-Artistic Director